bilken/Flog/readme.txt

     needed.
 In the maximal case (scripted and dynamic logging), the flog_config.pl script and flog.c are also needed.

+    Flog is not available as a library because flog.c must be built with the project's logging configuration.

 Configuration

-    Flog has two methods of configuration with trade-offs to each:
+    The severities and modules available for log calls are defined in one of two ways:
         1) Unscripted
         2) Scripted

-    In the unscripted case, a user defines the Flog configuration entirely in a header file including all severities, modules and format options.
+    In the unscripted case, a user defines all severities, modules and format options entirely in a C/C++ header file.
     The unscripted option is easier to setup.
 The compile-time feature may not work properly with all compilers (though it's fine with gcc/clang).